helidon-io/helidon-build-tools/maven-plugins/helidon-maven-plugin/README.md

 ### Adding build resources

 When `addProjectResources` is `true` (the default), the plugin will automatically add the processed project resources to the image.
-I.e the files from `src/main/resources` processed under the `target/classes` directory.
+I.e. the files from `src/main/resources` processed under the `target/classes` directory.

 You can manually include additional files with the `includeResources` parameter.